 The concept of a "port" is fundamental to computer networking with TCP/IP (which underlies the Internet).
 It can be explained with an analogy: a computer is like an apartment building and a port is a specific apartment.
 Any computer can carry on multiple conversations on the Internet at the same time.
 For example, it can be doing messaging, web browsing and email at the same time.
 The way the computer keeps track of these separate connections is ports.
 The messaging software uses one port, the web browser uses another (probably a few) and the email program is using yet another port.
 In fact, when two computers communicate, they do not do it building to building, they do it apartment to apartment.

 In the old days, ports could either be open or closed.
-Now, they can more than closed, they can also be stealth-ed.
+Now, they can be more than just closed, they can also be stealth-ed.
 A closed port tells you that it is closed.
 A stealthed port tells you nothing.

 An open port accepts unsolicited incoming data.
 Usually, this data traffic is a connection request to start a conversation between the computer with the open port and some other computer.

 As a rule, only server computers need open ports.
 The computer hosting this website, for example, needs to have port 80 open to accept HTTP requests and port 443 open to accept secure HTTPS requests.
 The computer/tablet/smartphone that you use, is not a server, so it does not need any open ports.
 Likewise, a secure router will have no open ports.

 There are two basic methods for sending data on the Internet, TCP and UDP.
 TCP is slow and reliable, UDP is fast and unreliable.
 Web pages use TCP, DNS requests use UDP.
 There are just over 65,500 ports, but each one can be used with either TCP or UDP.
 So, while this website accepts HTTPS requests on port 443 using TCP, it does not accept requests on port 443 using UDP.
 Testing for open ports is usually only done with TCP, but a complete test would involve both TCP and UDP.